casanave/stop_and_frisk_2020/README.md

 2) consent_asked.ipynb shows how to make the second map using similar methods, but also introduces how to use the "threshold" parameter in folium.
 It shows the consent-asked rates by zipcode for stop-and-frisks in 2020 NYC.
 3) comparing_zipcode_frequency_to_consent_asked.ipynb shows using pandas and sorting values to compare consent-asked rates to zipcode-frequency rates.
 I unpack some of the analysis here.

-CONCLUSION:
+# CONCLUSION:

-Findings were as follows:
-High-Frequency Stop-and-Frisk Zip Codes
+# High-Frequency Stop-and-Frisk Zip Codes

 10029:
 ![east_harlem_stock_photo](https://user-images.githubusercontent.com/8728172/164987246-6a80f2ca-fcb1-4761-a909-74662e30eedc.jpg)

 In East Harlem, the most common stop-and-frisk zip code, where 220 folks were reported stop-and-frisked in 2020, the consent-asked rate is around 11%, (in between the first and second quartile, so slightly less than the absolute average for this data set.)
 11207:
 ![east_ny_stock_photo](https://user-images.githubusercontent.com/8728172/164987252-bc09b300-61a8-4d2a-bd0d-fefe28dac3a2.jpg)

 East New York, the second most common stop-and-frisk zip code, percent-asked is around 20% (putting it in the 75 percentile of most consensual stop-and-frisks as well.)
 That's a big difference from East Harlem's 11% consent-asked rate, for those 169 folks stop-and-frisked.
 11206:
 ![bushwick_stock_photo](https://user-images.githubusercontent.com/8728172/164987266-e586b94c-5b30-410e-a5f3-cadcfb150034.jpg)

 Bushwick, the seventh most common stop-and-frisk zip code, consent-asked is around 25%, (also putting it in the 75% percentile of most consensual stop-and-frisks.)
 This zip code has one of the highest consent-asked rates for high-frequency zipcodes.
 11234:
 ![mills_basin_stock_photo](https://user-images.githubusercontent.com/8728172/164987278-d23ffc1c-9c26-4022-8816-92457edbbe84.jpg)

 Flatlands/Bergen Beach, the 14th most common stop-and-frisk zip code, the consent-asked rate is at about 23%, while just next door in Canarsie, zipcode 11236, the consent-asked rate is less than half of that at about 10.5%.
 11220:
 ![sunset_park_stock_photo](https://user-images.githubusercontent.com/8728172/164987289-57675efe-878e-4d00-8682-d7655dd8333a.jpg)

 Sunset Park, the 15th most common stop-and-frisk zip code, consent-asked is the lowest% within the top 25 highest frequency zip codes, at just under 4% asked.
 This is a very interesting case since all the other zip codes in the top 25 most frequent zip codes have consent-asked rates much higher by about 3 times at least.
 The next most consent-asked zip code in the top 25 is 10002 (The Lower East Side) with a consent-asked rate of about 9%.

-Low-Frequency Consent-Asked Zip Codes:
+# Low-Frequency Consent-Asked Zip Codes:

 11232:
 ![industry_city_stock_photo](https://user-images.githubusercontent.com/8728172/164987298-11b658cc-01de-4f29-8126-9e22acf60a34.jpg)

 This is Bush Terminal/Greenwood/Sunset Park.
 Of the zip codes where consent was never asked for in 2020, this is the zip code where stop-and-frisks had the highest stop-and-frisk frequency of 40 people.
 11375:
 ![forrest_hills_stock_photo](https://user-images.githubusercontent.com/8728172/164987308-2f0aedbb-8c15-4345-b4dc-15449fe47800.jpg)

 Forrest Hills had a low consent-asked rate too compared to its stop-and-frisk frequency of about 30 people, similar to sunset park.
 10306:
 ![midland_beach_stock_photo](https://user-images.githubusercontent.com/8728172/164987320-d655f601-35a7-48af-983c-0834136e7b16.jpg)